 Inflation Rate in Finland averaged 4.63 percent from 1961 until 2020, reaching an all time high of 19.31 percent in January of 1975 and a record low of -1.54 percent in October of 2009.
 This page provides the latest reported value for - Finland Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Finland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Statistics Finland

-Inflation Rate in Finland is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Finland to stand at 1.30 in 12 months time.
-In the long-term, the Finland Inflation Rate is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Inflation Rate in Finland is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Finland to stand at 1.50 in 12 months time.
+In the long-term, the Finland Inflation Rate is projected to trend around 1.40 percent in 2021 and 2.00 percent in 2022, according to our econometric models.